By Kelly from ToBecomeMum

 I am so pleased with how these turned out!

 These were just some of my ideas and you really could have a lot of fun, either using images you have already taken or snapping some shots especially for this purpose.
 For instance, I saw at Grand Designs Live a company who take photos of objects they see out and about that look like letters of the alphabet, which they then use to spell out words such as ‘Love’ or ‘Home’ – you get the idea.
 I think this is such a beautiful idea and I’d like to recreate something like this myself one day, and coasters could be used to spell this word out.

-The Snapfish system is really easy to use – you simply upload your images to your chosen online album, then select the ones you want to turn into coasters before approving the proofs and sending to print, with the service costing just £9.99 for a set of six and taking around a week to complete.
+The Snapfish system is really easy to use – you simply upload your images to your chosen online album, then select the ones you want to turn into coasters before approving the proofs and sending to print, and taking around a week to complete.